 Students' answers to the question 'Who was responsible for the Holocaust?' were typically brief and identified specific person(s) and/or groups.
-Consequently, their answers were coded from 0 to 11 to show the persons/groups they identified: If they had not answered this question
+Consequently, their answers were coded from 0 to 11 to show the persons/groups they identified:

 - 1. Hitler

 - 2. Hitler, the SS and/or named individual(s) (Goebbels, Himmler, etc.)

 - 3. Hitler and the Nazis

 - 4. Hitler, the Nazis and the SS

 - 5. Hitler, the Nazis and Germany

-- 6. Hitler and the Germans / Germany
+- 6. Hitler and the Germans/Germany

 - 7. Nazis (with no direct reference to Hitler)

-- 8. Germans / German people / Germany
+- 8. Germans/German people/Germany

 - 9. Nazis and Germans

 - 10. Inaccurate answer

 - Accurate and/or relevant answer not outlined above